fission/blog.fission.io/content/posts/fission-opentracing.md

 - Zipkin

 # Tutorial

-The rest of this post will walk through a step by step guide for setting up OpenCensus and Fission together.
+The rest of this post will walk through a step by step guide for setting up Jaeger as opentracing backend and Fission together.

 ## Setup OpenTracing
-For the purpose of this tutorial, we will set up OpenTracing with the __Jaeger backend__  - with a simple all in one topology (https://www.jaegertracing.io/docs/1.8/getting-started/#all-in-one).
+For the purpose of this tutorial, we will set up OpenTracing with the __Jaeger backend__  - with a simple [all in one topology](https://www.jaegertracing.io/docs/1.8/getting-started/#all-in-one).

-For your own production environments, you can either set up Jaeger with different configuration outlined in their setup guide or use a different backend supported by OpenTracing.
+For your own production environments, you can either set up Jaeger with different configuration outlined in their setup guide or use a different backend supported by OpenCensus.

 After setting up an all in one Jaeger you will see __one deployment__ and __four services__ including one for Jaeger UI which has a LoadBalancer for accessing it outside of the cluster.